Home

 There is the term "mathematical expectation of quantity", for short, called expectation or mean (we talked about this in the previous post).
 In the simplest case, its meaning is extremely simple: it is the arithmetic average of all values:

-Next, we find for each number in the list its deviation from the mean:
+We then find each value's deviation from the mean:

-The same can be done with the values of the second variable measured simultaneously with the first variable:
+The same process applies to the values of the second variable:

 For example, we took the temperature of every patient in the ward.
 And we also recorded how many aspirin pills the patient took every day.
 With the procedure described above, we can build a list of the deviations of each patient in the ward from the average temperature of the patients.
 And apply the same procedure to the corresponding list of deviations of the number of aspirin pills taken by the patient from the average number of pills taken.